tiemma/blog.bakman.build/blogs/lessons-learned-transitioning-from-ic-to-leadership.md

 ### Let others fight your battles, know your pay grade

-There is this inflection point when you move from being an IC that code solves your problems after keeping yourself oblivious; there exists a lifestyle about living in the politics of change and the organisation at wide.
+As an IC, you have probably been cushioned with the ideals of code solving your problems.
+In my transition, I found there is this inflection point when you have to stop keeping yourself oblivious to politics and understand the lifestyle around change management and the (unspoken?) dynamics of the organisation.

 Once you transition into leading initiatives, you will at-some-point meet a random bloke who does not like you because your boss pissed them off some years ago and you're now stuck driving the far end of the stick the wrong way.